MAKERKAR – Library Makercart

 Yes, the MAKERKAR carries a lasercutter.
 The educational ambition is more elevated than the fostering of creativity with the simpeler carts one can see in many American library makerspaces.

 The laser itself will be in the top compartment of the cart.
 All existing and announced desktop lasers are under one meter in length and will fit: the FullSpectrum 5Gen, Glowforge, MUSE, Dremel LC40, but also diodelasers like the MrBeam II and Emblaser 2.

 As the cart is aimed for indoor use, there is space for an air filter.
 The prototype carries a FullSpectrum on the top shelf and a Canyson air filter underneath.
 Plus a watercooler and the air assist compressor.

 If you do not want a filter, you can exhaust to the outside with a tube as usual.

 When later in 2018 the Glowforge with its attachable filter becomes available, it could be put on the lower shelf.
 The Canyson filter is then no longer required and its space reclaimed for more drawers or even a small CNC-mill.

 Under the lower shelf there is space for one or two Ultimaker2Go 3D-printers and the Cameo3 vinylcutter.

 And there are drawers for tools and materials.

 On both sides a panel can be flipped down for the laptop to control the laser and for an Ultimaker.

 A library can conveniently personalize the cart as the roll-up banner can be printed with any design they choose.

 A MAKERKAR can be constructed anywhere in the world out of 30x30 T-slot aluminum profile.

 No welding or drilling, just bolting things together.
 The 9 mm plywood panels can be cut on any lasercutter that handles 120 cms.
 Only the banner needs to be drilled.
-Here is the Instructable with a Bill of Materials.
+Here are the Building instructions with a Bill of Materials.